param-kukde07/Amazon/README.md

 - Browse different product categories by clicking on the product boxes.
 - Use the search bar to search for specific products.
-- Click on the "Hello, sign in" link to access account-related features.
 - Explore the footer for additional links and information.

 ## Known Issues